-“For the past 20 years, McLean has been at the forefront of behavioral health care for children and adolescents, as well as a leader in training,” said Joseph Gold, MD, chief of the Nancy and Richard Simches Center of Excellence in Child and Adolescent Psychiatry and Edward Peabody Lawrence Chair in Psychiatry.
+“For the past 20 years, McLean has been at the forefront of behavioral health care for children and adolescents, as well as a leader in training,” said Joseph Gold, MD, chief of the Nancy and Richard Simches Division of Child and Adolescent Psychiatry and Edward Peabody Lawrence Chair in Psychiatry.
 “Patients come from all over the world for our innovative, evidence-based treatments.”

 Meeting the Need